Rivukis/Spry/README.md

 ## Spryable

 Conform to both Stubbable and Spyable at the same time!
-For information about Stubbable and Spyable see their respective sections below.
+For information about [Stubbable](#Stubbable) and [Spyable](#Spyable) see their respective sections below.

-### Example Stubbing an object that has a protocol interface
+### Example making a Spryable version of an object that has a protocol interface

 ```swift
 // The Protocol